CiscoTestAutomation/xpresso/README.md

 * [ OPTIONAL ]: at file `${BASE_DIR}/.env`, change `TAG` to most appropriate value for your XPRESSO instance.
 * [ OPTIONAL ]: by default no ports are exposed in Docker.
 For your testing purposes, you can uncomment the `ports` entry in `docker-compose.yml` file for the services you want.

+* **Important**: Adding new settings or updating existing ones should be done through `initializers/new_settings.yml` file.
+Once done, restart ``management`` service and your setting will be updated right away.
+Remember: you may also need to restart all other service which are supposed to use the new/update settings.

 **3. Custom LDAP Configuration (optional)**

 XPRESSO supports multiple LDAP authentication, by allowing you provide a list of ldap configurations.
 To enable this:

-* In `initializers/settings.yml`, under `common`, add an extra setting `LDAP_CONFIG` with the value being a list of configurations for:
+* In `initializers/new_settings.yml`, under `common`, add/modify an extra setting `LDAP_CONFIG` with the value being a list of configurations for:
   * `LDAP_DESCRIPTION` e.g. ABC Organization LDAP
   * `GEN_USER` e.g. gen_username
   * `SEARCH_SCOPE` e.g. SUBTREE | BASE | LEVEL